What A Literary Agent Does and Why It Matters

 6) An agent oversees the publishing process.
 They make sure that your publisher meets agreed-upon goals/objectives and keep you on track.
 They make sure you get paid on time and/or address any issues that may come up during the term of the agreement.

 7) An agent provides pre-submission suggestions to improve your work.
-They can edit and critique your proposal or your manuscript to get them in ship-shape for submission (minor editing, structural suggestions, etc.)
+They can critique your proposal or your manuscript to get them in ship-shape for submission (minor editing, structural suggestions, etc.)

 8) An agent negotiates mulitple offers (oh, happy day!) and ensures that you get the best deal/terms (advance, royalties, etc.)